zaibacu/pyconlt2019-basic-nlp/README.md

 # Setup

-Create virtualenv, enter it and to `pip install -r requirements.txt`
+Create virtualenv, enter it and do `pip install -r requirements.txt`

 # Running it